csdms-contrib/topotoolbox/ttlem/README.md

 <img src= "https://github.com/BCampforts/topotoolbox/blob/HyLands/ttlem/HyLands.jpg" align=" center" >

 For installation:
- - Hylands is integrated within the TTLEM software, follow directions as listed under ## Getting started (sunnary below)
+ - Hylands is integrated within the TTLEM software, follow directions as listed under ## Getting started (summary below)
  - download and extract topotoolbox from: https://github.com/BCampforts/topotoolbox (the HyLands branch, which is the default branch so nothing has to be adjusted,                                                                          downloaded fodler will be named : topotoolbox-HyLands by default)
  - addpath(genpath(['C:\path\to\wherever\you\extracted\this\topotoolbox-HyLands']));

 Documentation
-For documentation, and after adding the topotoolbox folder to the path, enter: doc HYLANDS or doc HYLANDS_set in the command window.
+For documentation, and after adding the topotoolbox folder to the path, enter: doc HYLANDS (info on the model) or doc HYLANDS_set (info on the parameter values) in the command window.

-HyLands comes with 1 tutorial (the example provided on the documentation page), and 7 sripts, described in full length in the GMD discussion paper: Campforts B., Shobe M.C., et al. : HyLands 1.0: a Hybrid Landscape evolution model to simulate the impact of landslides and landslide-derived sediment on landscape evolution.
+HyLands comes with 1 tutorial (the example provided on the documentation page: doc HYLANDS), and 7 sripts, described in full length in the GMD discussion paper: Campforts B., Shobe M.C., et al. : HyLands 1.0: a Hybrid Landscape evolution model to simulate the impact of landslides and landslide-derived sediment on landscape evolution.
 Discussion paper in Geoscientific Model Development, https://geoscientific-model-development.net

 All the scripts can be downloaded from https://github.com/BCampforts/pub_hylands_campforts_etal_GMD and executed in Matlab.
 - HyLands_NoLS_DL.m;    https://doi.org/10.5446/45969